Get the Job: How to Answer 14 Common Sales Interview Questions

 2. Name two things about this position that attracted you?

-More so, if this is your first job in sales.
-You need to know why you’re interested in sales in general.
+More so, if this is your first job in sales, you need to know why you’re generally interested in sales.
 Other than money, what’s motivating you to join the industry?
 How do your skills align with the role you’re interviewing for?

 How To Answer

 I’ve always been fascinated by this industry.
-So when researching your company, I was impressed by how your solution helps its customers.
-At this stage of my career, it would be a pleasure to learn more about the different solutions you offer and contribute to the company’s success with my current skill set that I’m eager to expand in this position.”
+So, when researching your company, I was impressed by how your solution helps its customers.
+At this stage of my career, it would be a pleasure to learn more about your solutions and contribute to the company’s success with my current skill set, which I’m eager to expand in this position.”

 3. What does a qualified prospect look like?